 - 9 out of 10 times the reason a house or real estate does not sell is because its overpriced or you timed the market wrong.
 Think about it, why did all the bank owned listings sell, even the most expensive ones?
 Because they were all priced right, the ones that did not sell only sold once the price was reduced, and time passed by (days on market).
 These bank owned prices range from $1M to $7M+.
 AND.
 All.
 SOLD!

 Take the time to ensure you’re offering the best possible first impression of your home to buyers.
 A few improvements done to your home before placing it on the market can increase the chances of selling quickly, and for more money.
 When buyers spot an area of your home in need of repair, they consider this perceived cost when deciding upon an offer price—if they haven’t already been scared away.
 And since buyers often aren’t sure about the cost involved for repairs, they will create a larger margin for error in their asking price.
 Sellers are always better off dealing with these repairs themselves.
 In addition to taking care of fix-ups, make sure the house is clean and welcoming, and the yard is well-groomed.

 - Choosing the wrong Realtor:

-Many sellers choose the realtor who tells them the highest asking price.
+Many sellers choose the realtor who tells them the highest asking price or lists/sells the most listings.
 This should never be the sole basis on which you choose a realtor—you must have confidence in the full spectrum of your realtor’s experience and abilities.
 Keep the following questions in mind: can this agent explain to you all aspects of the selling process?
 Does s/he have a good grasp of the market?
 Does s/he have access to a large pool of buyers and a marketing plan to attract them?
-An experienced realtor will usually cost the same as an inexperienced realtor, and holding out for experience could mean more security that your ultimate home-selling goals will be attained.
+An experienced realtor will usually cost the same as an inexperienced realtor and holding out for experience could mean more security that your ultimate home-selling goals will be attained.